 There are many of misconceptions about transtracheal oxygen therapy, probably because the word "transtracheal" sounds a bit like "tracheotomy".
-We would like to reassure you that the two procedures are as different as night and day.
+We would like to reassure you that the two procedures are quite different.
 The tracheotomy is normally an emergency procedure, whereas transtracheal oxygen therapy is a scheduled procedure involving the support of an entire team that includes you, your family, your doctor, your respiratory therapists, and your home care company, among others.
 Transtracheal oxygen therapy is a superior method of delivering oxygen directly into the lungs by a small, flexible catheter which passes from the lower neck into the trachea or windpipe.
-There are two very different procedure techniques currently being utilized.
-Although only a very few physicians continue to use the Modified Seldinger approach (MST), it is still offered in some parts of the United States.
-While the Fast Tract (FT) procedure is currently favored by the vast majority of physicians, both procedures are safe, cause little discomfort, and for most individuals is more effective in getting oxygen into the blood than nasal cannula.
-More oxygen in the blood means more activity, more energy and better health for most patients.
+It provides supplemental oxygen through a small catheter which enriches the air inspired through the nose and mouth.
+The Modified Seldinger procedure (MST) is a medical procedure that can be performed by a pulmonary physician on an outpatient basis while the Fast Tract (FT) procedure is done by a surgeon in an outpatient surgery department.
+Both procedures are safe, cause little discomfort, and provide a small tract for insertion of the SCOOP catheter.
+Both procedures are reversible, but few patients choose who experience transtracheal oxygen choose to go back to nasal prongs.

 The Transtracheal Program extends over a 2-3 week period utilizing the Fast Tract procedure, and about 6 to 8 weeks using the MST.
-In the course of this program, you will pass through four phases:
+The program consists of four phases: